Casualty series 33: Overview

 The thirty-third series of Casualty features a cast of characters working in the emergency department of Holby City Hospital.
 The majority of the cast from the previous series continue to appear in this series.
-Amanda Mealing appears as clinical lead and consultant in emergency medicine Connie Beauchamp, while William Beck, George Rainsford and Jaye Griffiths portray consultants Dylan Keogh, Ethan Hardy, and Elle Gardner respectively.
+Amanda Mealing appears as clinical lead and consultant in emergency medicine and cardiothoracic surgeon Connie Beauchamp, while William Beck, George Rainsford and Jaye Griffiths portray consultants Dylan Keogh, Ethan Hardy, and Elle Gardner respectively.
 Chelsea Halfpenny portrays specialty registrar Alicia Munroe, who later specialises in pediatric emergency medicine.
 Neet Mohan appears as F1 doctor Rash Masum, while Derek Thompson stars as Charlie Fairhead, the clinical nurse manager, senior charge nurse and emergency nurse practitioner.
 Cathy Shipton appears as Lisa "Duffy" Duffin, a sister and midwife.
 Charles Venn portrays senior staff nurse Jacob Masters, while Azuka Oforka features as staff nurse Louise Tyler, who is later promoted to senior staff nurse.
 Amanda Henderson and Jason Durr play staff nurses Robyn Miller and David Hide.
 Charlotte Salt, Michael Stevenson and Maddy Hill portray paramedics Sam Nicholls, Iain Dean, and Ruby Spark respectively.
 Tony Marshall stars as receptionist Noel Garcia.
 Additionally, four cast members feature on the series in a recurring capacity: Rebecca Ryan features as porter Gemma Dean; Kai Thorne portrays Blake Gardner; Joe Gaminara appears as F1 doctor Eddie McAllister; and Di Botcher plays operational duty manager and paramedic Jan Jenning.

 Shaheen Jafargholi joined the cast as student nurse Marty Kirkby in episode 13.

 In the opening episode of the series, Sam is killed off after succumbing to injuries sustained in a motorway collision.
 Salt, who had returned during the previous series, decided to leave again, but was shocked to discover her character would die.
 She was glad that her departure was kept hidden and felt it had a greater impact.
 Gaminara makes his last appearance in episode 3 after pleading guilty to attacking Alicia.
 Halfpenny opted to leave her role as Alicia in 2018 after deciding to pursue other roles.
 Alicia departs in episode 20.
 Oforka also chose to leave her role as Louise, having appeared in the show since series 26.
 The character's exit was not announced beforehand and Louise leaves in episode 24 after an ongoing financial struggle.
 Oforka thanked fans for their support on social network Twitter and expressed her delight at working on the drama.
 Griffiths' exit from the series was announced on 4 May 2019; her character left in episode 36.
 Mohan took a four-month break from the series in 2019 and his character departed in episode 32 after deciding to travel the globe.
 Rash returns during the following series.
 Mealing's break from the show was announced on 15 April 2019 after the actress finished filming days earlier.
 A show spokesperson confirmed that Connie would return in the "autumn", during the following series.
 Connie departs in the season finale at the conclusion of her story about posttraumatic stress disorder and drug addiction.